-A suspicious transaction or order is one where there are ‘reasonable grounds’ to suspect it may constitute market abuse, such as insider dealing or market manipulation.
+A suspicious transaction or order is one where there are ‘reasonable grounds’ to suspect it might constitute market abuse, such as insider dealing or market manipulation.

-Firms and trading venues should ensure that staff, especially those responsible for managing financial crime risks, get effective training to identify potentially suspicious transactions and orders.
+Firms and trading venues should ensure that staff, especially those responsible for managing financial crime risks, are provided with effective training to identify potentially suspicious transactions and orders.

 The Market Abuse Regulation (MAR) took effect on 3 July 2016 and extends the scope of the UK market abuse framework to new markets, new platforms and new behaviours.

-MAR now also requires firms and trading venues to report suspicious ‘orders’ as well as ‘transactions’, and ‘attempted market abuse’.
-These reports are ‘suspicious transaction and order reports’ (STORs) and there is a new way to submit them to us – see below.
+These reports are called ‘suspicious transaction and order reports’ (STORs) and there will be a new way to submit them to us – see below.

 How to submit a STOR

 To report a suspicious transaction or order to us you will have to log in to Connect and complete the STOR form.

 Find out more about how to fill in and submit a STOR using Connect.

 Make sure the STOR form is completed in full and includes the basis for reporting a suspicious transaction and any other relevant information.

 Firms and trading venues with questions about how to complete or submit a STOR can call our STOR helpline on 020 7066 5577 or email email@example.com.